mihirranjan7/discourse-anonymous-categories/README.md

 In order to trick the UI, the post is treated as a "queued" post.
 Otherwise, the Discourse front-end doesn't see the anonymous post as the same as the one from the user, and thus doesn't clear out the post editor.
 By returning a "this post is queued" result, the editor behaves a bit better.
 Yes, this can be somewhat surprising.
 On the other hand, it gives us a chance to inform the user that the post was made anonymously, which they might not otherwise expect.

+## Discuss

+You can discuss this plugin on its [Discourse Meta topic](https://meta.discourse.org/t/always-anonymous-categories-plugin/41110)

 ## Acknowledgements

 The first version of this plugin was authored by [Jared Reisinger](https://meta.discourse.org/u/jaredreisinger/summary).